-The products that are required to pack will be packed by good die according to the actual demands.
+Good dice are packaged according to actual demands.
 The packaging process is shown below:

 Packaging Process

 - 5.2.3 Major Raw Material Supply Situation - (1) Major raw material: wafer - (2) Major supplier: B Corporation - (3) Market condition: B Corporation is a global semiconductor foundry company that provides advanced manufacturing services and fine quality.
 The output quantity and production coordination are in line with the expectations and development of the Company - (4) Purchasing strategy: - 1 Stable manufacturing process and higher yield can help the Company to effectively reduce cost, thus select suppliers with better product quality to benefit the Company. - 2 Select the wafer foundry that has the best combination of quality, cost and production efficiency to invest, in accordance with the Company's manufacturing process demand. - 3 Regularly review on market supply and demand to discuss products market prices and review product quality and services with suppliers. - 5.2.4 Major suppliers and customers - (1) Major supplier information of the suppliers that have accounted more than 10% of the total annual purchase in any given year over the past 2 years